BBC Open Country

-Now that Blossomtime is over we are looking ahead to the autumn.
-Our 26th Harvestime event happens in and around Much Marcle on October 11th and 12th 2014.
-One feature item will be the results of The Poetry Orchard project carried out in conjunction with Ledbury Poetry Festival (see further down page).
+Our 26th Harvestime event happened in and around Much Marcle on October 11th and 12th 2014.
+One feature item was Paul Henry sharing the fruits of The Poetry Orchard carried out in conjunction with Ledbury Poetry Festival (see further down page).

 Marcle Ridge Country

 Another good reason to come to the Big Apple is simply to enjoy this wonderful stretch of countryside.
 Woodlands, soft fruit fields, hopyards and grazing pastures mix with the orchards to create a lovely farming patchwork.
 The slopes of the Marcle Ridge offer splendid views across to the Malvern Hills to the east, while Woolhope in the west lies within the Wye Valley Area of Outstanding Natural Beauty.

 There is no better way to explore our deeply rural county than through its food and drink and apples and cider are at its heart.